seancheung/confige/README.md

 // load config by path(absolute or relative to working directory) conf = config.__.load('./config.json');

-// delete config referenced cache. the next time you reference this module, config file will be reloaded config.__.desolve();
+// delete config referenced cache(the next time you reference this module, config file will be reloaded) config.__.desolve();
 ```